-Fiona is a junior from Santa Fe, New Mexico.
+Fiona is a senior from Santa Fe, New Mexico.
 She is studying Anthropology and English (with a concentration in Creative Writing), and minoring in Archaeological Science.
-On campus shecan usually be found at the Penn Museum, a wonderful building where she spends far too much time.
-She is also involved in creative and artistic pursuits, being the current President of Penn Dance Company and Producer for VDay UPenn.
-Her present academic interests largely lie in the interdisciplinary application of anthropology, creative writing, and dance to the relationship between humans and their environment.
-She is currently working on her anthropology senior thesis research (and WHF project), which navigates and connects bioarchaeology, museum excavation and collection processes, and archival material.
+On campus she can usually be found at the Penn Museum, a wonderful building where she spends far too much time.
+She is also involved in creative and artistic pursuits, as member of Penn Dance Company and Penn V-Day.
+Her present academic interests largely lie in the various and interdisciplinary applications of anthropology, creative writing, and dance to the relationship between humans and their environment.
+She is currently working on her anthropology senior thesis (and WUHF project), as well as a senior thesis in Creative Writing.

 Wolf Humanities Center Undergraduate Fellow

 Chair, Executive Board, Wolf Undergraduate Humanities Forum

 Politics, identity, and ethics: an integrated approach to a bioarchaeological collection

 The Penn Museum contains a set of unstudied skeletal remains from a site called Gibeon, located near the modern Palestinian village, al-Jib; I analyzed these remains over a year and a half period.
 My first goal in this project is to use an anthropological lens to discuss how contemporary politics in the Middle East are undeniably connected to interpretations of the past, through identity formation, religion, nationalism, and ethnicity.
 Second, I explore the excavation and collection of the bones and subsequent history within the Penn Museum; why they were brought here and why they were never analyzed or catalogued, and what evidence of them exists in the Museum Archives.
 I also aim to understand and discuss how human remains come to be considered and treated as objects--“stuff"--in museums, and the implications this has on how they are catalogued, stored, and used.